FloreaClaudiu21/ITask-SessionofScientificCommunications-CSharpProject/README.md

 # ITask-SessionofScientificCommunications-CSharpProject

 <h2>
-  I developed a music player program using C#.
-The program is capable of playing MP3 files and allows the user to select a track from a playlist.
-The music player was designed with a user-friendly interface and intuitive controls, making it easy for anyone to use.
-  One of the main features of the music player is its ability to create and manage playlists, allowing users to organize their music collection according to their preferences.
-The program also includes an option to repeat a track or playlist and a shuffle feature for a more diverse listening experience.
+  As a part of my software development coursework, I developed a task management system using C# programming language.
+The system offers a range of features that enable users to manage their tasks smartly.
+Users can create and delete tasks, group them into different categories, and set priority levels based on their importance.
+  One of the standout features of the system is the ability to receive notifications via email and a message box before a task is scheduled to start.
+Users can receive notifications one minute before the task starts, as well as when the task is marked as "in progress".
+This feature is particularly useful for individuals who have a lot on their plate and need to stay organized.
+  The task management system was developed with a user-friendly interface, making it easy to use and navigate.
+It was rigorously tested to ensure seamless performance and minimal errors.
-  As a student, I aimed to develop a high-quality application that could rival popular music players in the market.
-The program was thoroughly tested and optimized to ensure smooth playback and minimal resource usage.
-Overall, the music player project was a great learning experience, allowing me to sharpen my programming skills and gain valuable experience in software development.</h2>
+Overall, the project was a great learning experience for me, allowing me to develop my skills in software development and enhance my problem-solving abilities.</h2>